2025 Fantasy Football Tiers: Maximize Value With Every Pick

 Joe Burrow, Cincinnati Bengals

-It'd be a surprising if someone outside of this group led QBs in fantasy points this season.
+It'd be a surprise if someone outside of this group led QBs in fantasy points this season.

 Jackson, Daniels, Allen, and Hurts are the elite dual threats.
 Burrow's path to finishing as the QB1 is tougher, but he combines talent, supporting cast, and passing volume.

-All five of these guys are undervalued in fantasy drafts right now, according to our ADP Market Index.
+Hurts is the cheapest of this group in fantasy drafts and a strong positive value, according to our ADP Market Index.

 QB Tier 2